-How We Chose Our Selection Of Welding Helmet
+How We Chose Our Selection Of Welding Helmets

 Reviews – We care what customers think about products.
 It’s often true that the best source of information about a product is the customers that have already bought it.
 That’s why we go straight to the product reviews on online marketplaces like Amazon & eBay.
-We scour through hundreds of reviews to see what people think.
-Of course, we don’t believe every word we read, but it’s a good place to start.
-We also check out reviews written by other experts.
-This gives us an opportunity to see if we have missed anything.
+We scoured through hundreds of reviews to see what people think.

-Brand – Next, we look through the brands that we know in the industry we're writing about.
-You’ll find that most industries have a few key brands that dominate the marketplace.
+Brand – You’ll find that most industries have a few key brands that dominate the marketplace.
 In the case of welding helmets, it’s Miller Electric, Jackson Safety, and a few others.
-Then, we look around and see if there are any lesser known brands that are innovating and creating high-quality products.
+However, there are also many lesser-known brands that are innovative and creating high-quality products.

 Price – We know everyone has a different budget.
-If you’re a professional welder working in an auto shop, you’re going to be wearing your welding mask every day, and therefore you’re going to want the best of the best.
+If you’re a professional welder working in an auto shop, you’re going to be wearing your welding mask every day, and will, therefore, require the best of the best.
 However, if you’re just doing a bit of welding for a small project at home, you’ll probably be looking for something cheaper.
 We’ve included welding helmets that cover the whole price range.
 For both ends of the spectrum, check out our Best Value and Premium Product items.

 Auto-Darkening – This means that the lens or filter is a piece of tinted glass that protects your eyes from the brightness of the welding.
 Look out for an auto-darkening mask with a #10 shade and ultraviolet (UV) and infrared (IR) coating.

 View Port – This is what you look through.
 Some welding masks have much larger view ports than others and that makes them more expensive.
 If you are doing detailed work, it’s better to have a large view port.